-The Society contributes to a defined contribution staff pension scheme, the premiums for which are reviewed annually in consultation with independent pension advisors.
+The Society contributes to a defined contribution employee pension scheme, the premiums for which are reviewed annually in consultation with independent pension advisors.
 The funds in the scheme are held separately from those of the Society.
 The scheme is operated on a contributory and non-contributory basis for employees.
-Contributions totalling £142,635 (2021: £130,295) were paid during the year.
+Contributions totalling £143,905 (2022: £142,635) were paid during the year.